 These are some of the ways I am redeeming the time, because after all, we are stewards of our time—our most precious commodity.

-Question: What about you?
+Tell me what you think: What about you?
 What are some helpful ways you are redeeming the time?
 To leave a comment, just click here.